-The 3 inch Round Back Static Vent is 3 inches in diameter with a 4 inch tall collar.
+The 3 inch Round Back Static Roof Vent is 3 inches in diameter and has a 4 inch tall collar.
 In other words, this vent has 4 inches of clearance between the base and the inner louvers.
-The model RBV-3-C4 has 7 inches of net free area (NFA) and comes with an 8” x 8” square flange.
+The model RBV-3-C4 has 7 inches of net free area (NFA) which means each vent will ventilate 30 square feet of space.

 AVP’s Round Back Static Vents are UL Listed and rated up to 50+ PSF or wind pressure above 200 MPH.
 Certified by Texas Department of Insurance, Florida State Approved & Conforms to the Standards of CALFIRE.